Literacy

 At Beaucroft we use Read, Write, Inc. to teach our pupils phonics.
 This is an evidence based reading strategy and uses systematic synthetic phonics (SSP) which teach decoding explicitly.
 We adapt this scheme to suit the needs of our learners.
 We use sounds of the week, purpose made visuals e.g. symbols, switches, sound sacks, real objects, a variety of books and online programmes to support with this.
 We also recognise that not all pupils will be suited to a systematic programme and we also use See and learn strategies to support with phonological awareness, developing early vocabulary and beginning to read sight words.

-Four Blocks Literacy Model is the umbrella which spans over all areas of literacy across the main part of the school.
+The Four Blocks Literacy Model is the umbrella which spans over all areas of literacy across the main part of the school.

 Self-selected reading: